-The Exchange connects the onshore and offshore renminbi market because both SGE and SGEI products can be traded with onshore and offshore renminbi and both currency have the same value.
+The Exchange connects the onshore and offshore renminbi market because both SGE and SGEI products can be traded with onshore and offshore renminbi and both currencies have the same value.
 Domestic members/customers can trade SGE and SGEI products, notable using either onshore or offshore renminbi.
-In turn, international members/customers can trade SGE and SGEI products using either onshore or offshore renminbi.
+In turn, international members/customers can trade SGE and SGEI products using either onshore or offshore renminbi as well.
 Effectively, the Exchange connects the onshore and offshore renminbi markets.

 For more clarification on the flows of physical gold and renminbi between the SFTZ and the Chinese domestic gold market have a look at the graph below.

-More exact rules can be read below in parlance of the Exchange.
-From the Detailed Rules for Physical Delivery of the Shanghai Gold Exchange6:
+More clarification can be read below in parlance of the Exchange.
+From the Detailed Rules for Physical Delivery of the Shanghai Gold Exchange:

 A Domestic Member or Domestic Customer may deposit physical bullions deliverable on the Main Board into a Main Board Certified Vault (“MB Certified Vault” for short); the member or customer is not permitted to deposit physical bullions deliverable on the International Board into any MB Certified Vault, nor may the member or customer deposit any physical bullions into any International Board Certified Vault (“IB Certified Vault” for short).